openboxes/openboxes/docs/configuration.md

 ### Email configuration
-The default email configuration properties are:
+The default email configuration properties.
 ```
 grails.mail.host=localhost
 grails.mail.port=25
 ```

-If you want to use a service like Mandrill add the following properties:
+Add the following properties if you want to use a service like Mandrill as your SMTP server.
 ```
 grails.mail.enabled=true
 grails.mail.debug=true